after school Programming

 • Elective dance classes such as Leaps & Turns, Capoeira, Tumbling, and Hip Hop

-• Travel opportunity to attend the International Association of Blacks in Dance Conference in Atlanta, GA
+• Travel opportunity to attend the International Association of Blacks in Dance Conference in Chicago, IL

 • Performance opportunities throughout Cleveland and beyond